opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 Peer Forwarder groups events based on the identification keys provided by the processors.
 For `service_map_stateful` and `otel_trace_raw`, the identification key is `traceId` by default and cannot be configured.
 The `aggregate` processor is configured using the `identification_keys` configuration option.
 From here, you can specify which keys to use for Peer Forwarder.
 See [Aggregate Processor page](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/aggregate-processor#identification_keys) for more information about identification keys.

-Peer discovery is currently provided by a static list, a DNS record lookup, or AWS Cloud Map.
+Peer discovery allows Data Prepper to find other nodes that it will communicate with.
+Currently, peer discovery is currently provided by a static list, a DNS record lookup, or AWS Cloud Map.

 ## Discovery modes